A person getting their blood pressure checked

 Health Watch

-We want to help take the pressure off the NHS by providing free blood pressure checks in our sports venues and libraries across Aberdeenshire.
+We want to help take the pressure off the NHS by providing free blood pressure checks in our sports venues and other locations across Aberdeenshire.
 Our Health and Wellbeing Instructors are advisors and can provide some basic lifestyle advice and signpost you for further support.
 They will also be encouraging everyone to participate in home blood pressure monitoring to put you back in the driver's seat and save lives.

 Locations and Times: